Here’s a brutal truth about corporate-startup engagement:

 Step 2: Define your objectives

 There are numerous exciting engagement models but the challenge is to find the right model for your organization.
-Before selecting an engagement model, you’ll have to define your objectives of collaborating with startups.
+Before selecting an engagement model, you’ll have to define your objectives for collaborating with startups.

-Here are the 4 key company objectives that drive corporations to engage startups:
+Here are the four key company objectives that drive corporations to engage startups: